Getting Into Shape

 Can you stay focused and motivated?

 Starting and running a business is a lot like being on a rollercoaster.
-There will be lots of ups and downs as you put it on the line to realize your dream of running your own business.
+There will be lots of ups and downs as you put it all on the line to realize your dream of running your own business.
 The question begs – do you have the ability to ride out the highs and lows without losing sight of your vision and be able to show up for work every day, even when it’s fourth and long and you’re out of timeouts?

 Will your family and friends be supportive?

 It can be hard to balance work and home life, especially in the beginning.
 You may have to adjust your standard of living a bit to make ends meet or put off that family vacation you were planning to meet a last-minute client request.
 Are you and your family willing to make short-term sacrifices for the potential long-term gains?
-Is your relationship strong enough to weather the inevitable conflicts between work, family and play?
+Are your relationships strong enough to weather the inevitable conflicts between work, family and play?

 You may want to take a few minutes and use a startup assessment tool or two to see if you’re ready to give your business what it takes to succeed.
 The Small Business Administration has an excellent one.